bogd/anova-oven-api/client-go/README.md

 >
 > Use this at your own risk.

+Note: this is just some very basic proof-of-concept code.
+I will eventually split it into a dedicated module for interacting with the API, but for now I am just using it to test the interaction and understand the API better.

 ## Prerequisites

 A Linux machine, running Docker.
 It should also work on Windows, but I have only tested using Linux.